IBM/gdsc-sdk/java/docs/Guardiumconnectorv3GetCMsConfigResponse.md

 # Guardiumconnectorv3GetCMsConfigResponse

-Retrieves the list of Central Managers registered to Guardium.
+Retrieves the list of Central Managers registered to GDSC.

 ## Properties